kimmobrunfeldt/progressbar.js/README.md

 # Get started

-*ProgressBar.js* is lightweight and has no dependencies.
+*ProgressBar.js* is lightweight, MIT licensed and has no dependencies.

 You can install it with Bower: